 The switches you’re using for your keyboard can also significantly affect how fast you can type.

-There are several options to choose from when looking for keyboard switches, but it’s important to get one you’re comfortable with.
+There are several options to choose from when looking at switches, but getting one you’re comfortable with is important.

 I’ve met developers who prefer blue switches because of their satisfying tactile and audible feedback.

 Others prefer quieter red switches that allow them to focus on what they’re typing.